hacksamurai/FFUF-for-Web-Application-Testing/README.md

 ## Prerequisites
 - Basic knowledge of web applications and HTTP
-- Installed tools: FFUF, Burp Suite (optional), and Juice Shop as a test environment
+- Installed tools: FFUF, and Juice Shop as a test environment
 - SecLists wordlist repository for fuzzing